clement-tourbez/blogdown.source/content/project/example-project.md

 -> Our data table is no really big we only have 68 samples.
 Does it is enough to work on that research ?
 We should have bigger amount of samples to continue our survey.

 -> We did not found relation between video game and social networks addiction and bed time ?
-Ok but does there is a relation between these factor and for instance school results or social interactions ?
+Ok ,but does there is a relation between these factor and for instance school results or social interactions ?
 There is plenty of things to analyse and we should study social networks and video games effect for other factors !